 These dolls were used in organized playdates to examine how young children classify racial identity and ambiguity through narrative play.

 This is an ongoing collaborative experiment between my handmade Happy Mulatto Dolls and local youth.

 By facilitating play sessions and allowing different children to interact with these dolls, I’m interested in observing how younger groups of people casually label and analyze certain bodies and racial traits.

 Through multiple iterations, the playdates aim to explore what happens when children have complete physical and creative control over female bodies (especially when they are not explicitly coded as white or black).

 Live Performance at the RISD Museum

 During one of the RISD Museum's Third Thursday events, I pretended to be a museum docent and held a gallery-talk on Charles Cordier's "African Venus".
 The talk was given exclusively in Portuguese while I addressed a group of empty seats.
-The performance addressed the struggle of attaining visibility for marginalized bodies in elite and creative spaces.
+Part formal analysis and part critique, it addressed the struggle of attaining visibility for marginalized bodies in elite and creative spaces.